marsch/Architecture/Connectors/AdapterGuide.md

 have occurred.

 # Descriptions of standardized actions or triggers
-It is important to define common rules on how a adapter responds to changes and perform actions on generic actions on a domain object.
+It is important to define common rules on how an adapter responds to changes and performs actions on generic actions on a domain object.
 If adapters follow common behaviors, then it is possible to build integrations by combining adapters which are developed by different developers.